Naked Football Show Tonight on ICR - Ipswich Town News

 Naked Football Show Tonight on ICR

-This evening's Naked Football Show (ICR FM 6pm) sees host Graham Blackburn joined by Paul Lazarus to discuss all things Town.
+This evening's Naked Football Show (ICR FM 6pm) sees host Graham Blackburn joined by Alex Griffin to discuss all things Town.

 Listeners are more than welcome to add their comments, ask questions or suggest topics for future shows by tweeting @nakedfooty, emailing nakedfooty@yahoo.co.uk before the show, or studio@icrfm.com or via text on 07973 851968 during it.
 If anyone wants to appear as a guest on a future show, send an email.